Geometrization and Poincaré Conjecture

 There is a great paper by Thurston about 3-manifolds: How to See 3-manifolds.

-Loosely & Roughly Speaking
+Loosely & Roughly Speaking1

 Any closed, orientable 2-dimensional manifold is known to hold one of the three geometric structures: Euclidean $\mathbb{E}$, Spherical $\mathbb{S}$, Hyperbolic $\mathbb{H}$, but what about 3-dimensional manifolds?
 What type of geometry they can hold?